 It’s great for your business to have a certification.
 Yet, it’s not the only thing you should rely upon, especially when you’re pitching to buyers.
 Certifications don’t guarantee winning new business.
 Instead, certification should be a marketing tool to facilitate your business being noticed and make the right sales pitch.
 Leveraging it as a value of trust shows your brand’s promise and what you stand for.

-Introducing Enhanced Digital Certification – A New Digital Era For Diverse Businesses
+Introducing Enhanced Digital Certification – A New Digital Diversity Certification for Suppliers

 Enhanced Digital Certification™ (EDC) is a fast and inexpensive way for small businesses to get certified as a diverse-owned organization while at the same time exposing them to new opportunities afforded by being in the SupplierGATEWAY network.